cvlc/etcd3-terraform/README.md

 ### Example ('airgapped' environment, eu-west-2)

 Though 'airgapped' in terms of inbound/outbound internet access, this will still rely on access to the AWS metadata and API services from the instance in order to attach the volumes.
-This example will use Debian 10 as an alternative to Ubuntu.
+This example for the `etcd` module only will use Debian 10 as an alternative to Ubuntu.

 ```
-module "etcd3-terraform" {
+module "etcd" {
   source = "github.com/ondat/etcd3-terraform"
   key_pair_public_key = "ssh-rsa..."
   ssh_cidrs = ["10.2.3.4/32"] # ssh jumpbox